Prince Harry challenges the decision to strip him of security in Britain after he moved to the US

-LONDON (AP) — A lawyer for Prince Harry on Tuesday challenged the U.K. government's decision to strip him of his security detail after he gave up his status as a working member of the royal family and moved to the United States.
+LONDON (AP) — Prince Harry was unfairly stripped of his publicly funded security detail after giving up his status as a working member of the royal family and moving to the U.S., his lawyer said in court Tuesday.

-The Duke of Sussex has claimed that his safety is jeopardized in part because of hostility toward him and his family on social media and a relentless media that hound him.
+The Duke of Sussex wants protection while visiting the U.K. and claims he and his family are endangered because of hostility toward him and his wife on social media and relentless news media hounding them.

-Attorney Shaheed Fatima said the group that evaluated Harry’s security needs — known by the acronym of its former name, the Royal and VIP Executive Committee, or RAVEC — acted irrationally and treated him unfairly by failing to follow its own policies that required applying a risk analysis about the duke’s safety.
+Attorney Shaheed Fatima said the government group that evaluated Harry’s security needs — known by the acronym of its former name, the Royal and VIP Executive Committee, or RAVEC — acted irrationally and failed to follow its own policies that should have required a risk analysis about the duke’s safety.

 “RAVEC should have considered the ‘impact’ that a successful attack on the claimant would have, bearing in mind his status, background and profile within the royal family — which he was born into and which he will have for the rest of his life,” Fatima said.
 “RAVEC should have considered, in particular, the impact on the U.K.’s reputation of a successful attack on the claimant.”

-The three-day hearing in London's High Court is the latest in a string of Harry's legal cases that have kept London judges busy as he takes on the U.K. government and the British tabloid media.
+The three-day hearing in London's High Court is the latest in a series of Harry's legal cases as he challenges the decision by the U.K. government over his protection and takes on the British tabloid media he has vowed to hold accountable for intruding in his life since he was a child.

-Harry wasn't in court as attorneys presented opening remarks at a hearing set to be held largely behind closed doors to discuss sensitive security matters.
+Harry wasn't in court as attorneys presented opening remarks before the hearing moved behind closed doors to discuss sensitive security matters.
 The judge is expected to rule at a later date.

 Harry failed to persuade a different judge earlier this year that he should be able to privately pay for London's police force to guard him when he comes to town.
 A judge denied that offer after a government lawyer argued that officers shouldn't be used as "private bodyguards for the wealthy."